elpaso/qgis3-server-vagrant/docs/index.rst

 Caching
 ============================

-A QGIS Server instance caches the capabilities.
+A QGIS Server instance caches the capabilities, caches are **not** shared among instances.

 Layers are **not** cached.